Table of Contents

 **click to enlarge**

-The dashboard above was created with a healthcare business intelligence tool that has real-time data so you can always extract fresh business insights.
+The dashboard above was created with a healthcare business intelligence tool that has real-time data so you can always extract fresh insights.
 Starting at the left side, we get a glance at relevant values such as the total patients, total patients admitted, average treatment costs, average ER waiting time, and available staff.
 This information is all complemented with more detailed graphs by division.
-Like this, you will be able to understand if a specific department is overcrowded and allocate resources to ensure patients are getting optimal care.
+Through this, you will be able to understand if a specific department is overcrowded and allocate resources to ensure patients are getting optimal care.

 5. Weekly Facebook Report